 The Balinese people

-Two barbaric terrorist bombings (2002 and 2005) and one tsunami (2004) has ensured that many Balinese, particularly those associated with the tourism industry, are nowadays extremely grateful for income generated from tourism.
-As a result they go out of their way to ensure that you, the tourist, is made to feel very welcome on their island.
-Personally, I think the Balinese would be warm, witty and charming regardless but so many lost their means of bringing in an income during down periods after the above events and they want to do their best to make sure this doesn’t happen again.
+Two barbaric terrorist bombings (2002 and 2005) and one tsunami (2004) have ensured that many Balinese, particularly those associated with the tourism industry, are nowadays extremely grateful for income generated from tourism.
+As a result, they go out of their way to ensure that you, the tourist, is made to feel very welcome on their island.
+Personally, I think the Balinese would be warm, witty and charming regardless but so many lost their means of bringing in an income during the down periods after the above events and they want to do their best to make sure this doesn’t happen again.

-It’s not to say that the islanders are perfect – there are annoying touts, particularly in Kuta, and the traffic police are constantly extracting bribes from unwitting tourists on motorbikes, and there is of course the selfish individual who built the brick wall right next to our balcony – but on the whole the islanders are very nice.
+It’s not to say that the islanders are perfect – there are annoying touts, particularly in Kuta, and the traffic police are constantly extracting bribes from unwitting tourists on motorbikes, and there is, of course, the selfish individual who built the brick wall right next to our balcony – but on the whole. the islanders are very nice.

 Balinese food – better than expected